GiridharRNair/ProfStatsUTD/README.md

 ### Updating Version

 Simply update the version in `package.json`.
 Starting the server in development or production will automatically reflect the updated version in the manifest file.
-Might need to reload or remove and re-add the extension to see the changes.
+Might need to reload or re-add the extension to see the changes.

 ### Deployment

 GitHub Actions automate staging on the Chrome Web Store using [Chrome-Webstore-Upload-Action](https://github.com/fregante/chrome-webstore-upload).
 While manual submission for review is required, the tedious uploading process is fully automated.

+### Env Variables

+- **VITE_API_URL:** URL of the backend production API.

 ## Backend Overview